akrisanov/akrisanov.github.io/content/pages/about.md

 ## Hi, I'm Andrey

-I'm a software engineer and engineering manager focused on shipping products and delivering value to customers.
+I'm an engineering manager focused on shipping products and delivering value to customers.

-In a team, I'm an advocate of trust, asynchronous communication, solid documentation, and pragmatism.
+With experience working in distributed teams and remotely, I'm an advocate of transparency and trust, asynchronous communication, thorough documentation, and pragmatism.

-I have experience working in distributed teams and remotely.
-My main areas of interest are collaborative software, data processing, and low-latency systems.
+Collaborative software, data processing, applied AI, and fintech are my main areas of interest.

 I'm currently a member of the engineering team at Anonos, working on privacy and data protection solutions.
-We research and develop the Python SDK and the cloud platform for data anonymization.
+We research and develop the Python SDK and the cloud data anonymization platform.

 ## Past work